I Got a Lot of Hurtin' Done Today / I've Got My Baby on My Mind: Recording and content

 Smith began recording most of the material for I Got a Lot of Hurtin' Done Today / I've Got My Baby on My Mind in the fall of 1974.
 The sessions for the project took place on September 16, September 17 and September 27, 1974.
 One track was taken from a studio session on September 19, 1973 while another track was pulled from a January 29, 1974 session.
 Ray Baker produced the recordings at Columbia Studio B, located in Nashville, Tennessee.
 Smith had recorded at the studio since signing with the label in 1973.
 Biographer Barry Mazor described the project as being "one of her most commercially-successful" and "unmistakably hard country sets of this era".

 The album consisted of 11 tracks.
 Pulled from the September 1973 and the January 1974 sessions were the songs "Sunshine Blue" and "I Still Feel the Same About You".
 The latter recording was a cover of the single by Bill Anderson.
 His version originally placed in the top 20 of the Billboard country chart.
 Smith and Baker also chose several other cover tunes for the project.
 Among them was a cover of Kitty Wells's "Searching (For Someone Like You)".
 Wells's original reached the top five of the Billboard country chart in 1958.
-Smith was also preparing an gospel album of Hank Williams material and began searching through his catalog.
+Smith was also preparing a gospel album of Hank Williams material and began searching through his catalog.
 She found Williams's secular single "Why Don't You Love Me" and decided to include the song on this secular project.
 Williams's version had originally been a number one Billboard country single in 1950 and received renewed public interest after being included in the film, The Last Picture Show.
 "Back in the Country" was also a cover of a song recorded by Roy Acuff during the 1970s.

 Several new tracks were also part of the album.
 The two title tracks were both new selections penned by Sanger D. Shafer, whom Smith had recently been recordings songs by.
 Both "Back in the Country" and "You'll See Jesus" were penned by singer-songwriter, Eddy Raven.
 It was Smith's first album to feature songs composed by Raven.
 "Eddy started pitching me songs, and I'm a big Eddy Raven fan," Smith told biographer Barry Mazor.
 "Ain't It Good to Be in Love Again" was written by Dewayne Orender, who would later write songs for Ronnie Milsap.
 Smith had first discovered Orender's compositions in the 1960s, but did not find his writing to be of her liking until the 1970s.
 She would later record another Orender-penned track while at Monument Records.
 Two tracks on the album were penned by singer-songwriter, Don Gibson: "Praying Hands" and "Loving You Has Changed My Whole Life".
 Both "Praying Hands" and Eddy Raven's "You'll See Jesus" were the only two gospel tracks on the album.
 Smith was given freedom to incorporate two gospel songs per secular album as part of her Columbia recording contract.